Updated: Jul 18, 2021

 Are taking medicines that are affected by the liver.

-It is a potent antioxidant and anti-inflammatory compound.
+It is a powerful antioxidant and anti-inflammatory molecule.

-Overall, quercetin seems to be a generally safe supplement, with powerful antioxidant and anti-inflammatory properties.
+All in all, quercetin seems to be a generally safe dietary supplement that has strong antioxidant and anti-inflammatory effects.

 Top 4 Synergistic Supplements: